vrbait1107/EVENT_BRANDING_APPLICATION/CONTRIBUTING.md

 # Contributing to Event Branding Application.

-## Please feel free to contibuting in this project.
+## Please feel free to contibute in this project.

 We want to make contributing to this project as easy as possible, whether it's: